 And I'm Audie Cornish.
 And we begin this hour with Iran, and what appears to be an effort on Iran's part to thaw relations with the United States.
 In a new interview with NBC, Iranian President Hassan Rouhani reiterated that his country does not have military nuclear ambitions.
 He's heard here through an interpreter.

 (SOUNDBITE OF INTERVIEW)

-PRESIDENT HASSAN ROUHANI: (Through translator) We have clearly stated that we are not in pursuit of nuclear weapons and will not be.
+PRESIDENT HASSAN ROUHANI: (Through interpreter) We have clearly stated that we are not in pursuit of nuclear weapons, and will not be.

 SUZANNE MALONEY: Thanks so much for having me.

-MALONEY: I think, in fact, we're seeing the process of real importance signaling between the Iranian leadership and the Obama administration in a way that we've never seen before.
+MALONEY: I think, in fact, we're seeing the process of real important signaling between the Iranian leadership and the Obama administration, in a way that we've never seen before.
 We have seen one side reach out to the other in the past, and it's often gone unreciprocated.
 This time around, we, in fact, see some constructive process of dialogue that has been sustained over the period of at least a few weeks.
-And there seems to be a real interest and opportunity on both sides to seize this moment and see where it may take us.
+And there seems to be a real interest, and opportunity on both sides, to seize this moment and see where it may take us.